 Each week, One Earth will be featuring a webinar recap from organizations and scientists around the world that focus on important topics such as biodiversity, conservation, food justice, and the intersections of environmental and human health.

-was a three day virtual event celebrating International Day for Biological Diversity.
+The Global Biodiversity Festival was a three day virtual event celebrating International Day for Biological Diversity.
 Scientists, explorers, and conservationists from around the globe came together to speak about successful conservation efforts and the work still needed to be done to preserve the diversity of life on our planet.
 In one such talk, Gary Tabor, Founder and Executive Director of the Center for Large Landscape Conservation, presented the importance of ecological connectivity and how without it, all efforts of preservation will ultimately become stagnant.
 Ecological connectivity is the unimpeded movement of species and the flow of natural processes that sustain biodiversity on earth.
 With 30 years of experience working on large-scale conservation projects, Tabor knows that the key to preservation is reconnecting our natural world.

 More than 50% of the planet is now human-dominated landscapes, resulting in a fragmented natural world.
 Since 2000, 12 million kilometers of roads have been built and that number is expected to more than double by 2050.
 With more roads come further fragmentation of wildlife habitats and that leads to unhealthy circumstances for us all.
 Disturbing the interaction of species that maintain functioning ecosystems can lead to disease.
 Landscape health is public health.